 If your organization reports on revenue through annual recurring revenue or total contract value, you can adjust the Amount field for AWS co-sell to calculate it to a monthly breakdown.

-In Tackle > Account settings > Field mapper > Co-Sell > AWS, go to the Amount field and click the fx icon.
+In Tackle > Account settings > Field mapper > Co-Sell > AWS, go to the Amount AWS field and click the fx icon.

 The Configure formula menu opens